bullhorn/invenias-api-docs/source/index.html.md

     <li>The user account has been disabled.</li>
     <li>The token has expired.</li>
     <li>The license has been removed from the user account.</li>
-    <li>The user accounts permission group has been changed, and it's no longer in the ‘System Administrator' group.</li>
+    <li>The user accounts permission group has been changed, and it's no longer in the 'System Administrator' group.</li>
     <li>The tenant's database has been pushed from our production environment to another environment to be worked on (e.g. Merging databases, data cleansing, etc...) by an SI Partner or our Professional Services team and all tokens have been invalidated.</li>
     <li>The user account has been disabled by our BTO team due to exceeding 9000 429 responses within a 5 minute period.
 Please check your logs for 429 responses.
 Please note, in this event, the primary contact of the Invenias customer will be notified of this action.</li>
 </ul>